1541R/1541R/README.md

 - 👨‍💻 All of my projects are available at [Coming soon.](Coming soon.)

-- 💬 Ask me about **laravel, javascript, php, tcpdf library, barryvdh library**
+- 💬 Ask me about **laravel, javascript, php, mysql, nodejs, react**

 - 📫 How to reach me **isai.rdz.a@gmail.com**